Mischief Theatre: Stage productions

-The Play That Goes Wrong
+The Play That Goes Wrong (2012)

 The Play That Goes Wrong is a play by Henry Lewis, Jonathan Sayer, and Henry Shields.
 It premiered at the Old Red Lion Theatre in London in 2012, moved to Trafalgar Studios in 2013, toured the UK and internationally in 2014 and opened to the Duchess Theatre in the West End on 14 September 2014.
-In the play The Cornley Polytechnic Drama Society attempt to put on a 1920s murder mystery, but the performance is beset with disasters and the accident prone cast struggle through every scene.
+In the play, The Cornley Polytechnic Drama Society attempt to put on a 1920s murder mystery, but the performance is beset with increasingly intricate disasters and the accident-prone cast are forced to struggle through every scene.